sarves/docs/_ta/index.md

 # UD for Tamil <span class="flagspan"><img class="flag" src="../../flags/svg/IN.svg" /></span> <span class="flagspan" style="padding-left:1em"><img class="flag" src="../../flags/svg/LK.svg" /></span>

+## Data
+1000 sentences taken from a book "A grammar of modern Tamil" by Thomas Lehmann have been used.
+These sentences cover most of the common syntactical constructions in Tamil.

 ## Tokenization and Word Segmentation

 * Following most tokenization patterns, words are delimited by whitespace or punctuation.
 * Multiword tokens are relatively common in Tamil.
+The following type of constructions have been separated to their synactic units.
-For example, the coordinating clitic -உம் / _-um_ is analyzed as a separate syntactic word.
+ * the coordinating clitic -உம் / _-um_,  e.g. வேலையும் -> வேலை + உம்
+ * noun-verb constructions where verb becomes an aux, e.g. வேலைசெய்தாள் -> வேலை + செய்தாள்
+ * verb-verb consturctions where second verb becomes as an aux (or light verb) e.g. வாங்கிக்கொடுத்தான் -> வாங்கி + கொடுத்தான்

+## Part of Speech tagging

+## Morphological tagging

-## Morphology
+## Dependency tagging

-### Tags

 * Tamil uses 14 universal tags ([SCONJ](), [INTJ](), and [SYM]() do not occur in the corpus at present).
+* 7 cases are annotated as morphological features of nouns: nominative, genitive, dative, accusative, instrumental, comitative and sociative, locative.
+* Tamil is an agglutinating language and other spatiotemporal and/or case-like morphemes may be analyzed as postpositions.
+* Verbs occur as finite forms, participles, infinitives, and gerunds.
 * Auxiliary verbs ([AUX]()) include:
   * போ / _po_ “go” for future tense, follows the infinitive of the main verb
   * மாட்டேன் / _māṭṭen_ “will not” (lemma மாட்டு _māṭṭu_) for negative future tense with human subject